tyhawkins/DockerStyleGuide/README.md

     CMD ["./app"]

 This demonstrates a Go app being built with a specific docker image, then the image is discarded and only the resulting binary is copied into the final image.
 This means that the final image size will only be `alpine` plus the `WORKDIR` and the `app`, instead of necessitating basing the image off of `golang:1.7.3`.

+## ADD versus COPY

+Generally, you should use `COPY` when all you need to do is add files into the container, but it's also important to note `ADD` can extract archives **and** add from remote URLs.
+"The best use for ADD is local tar file auto-extraction into the image, as in `ADD rootfs.tar.xz /`" (directly from Docker's best practices).